Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

     the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.

+In Security Onion 2.0, Elasticsearch receives unparsed logs from logstash or filebeat.
+It then parses and stores those logs.

 Configuration
 -------------